 This old road used to be Highway 10 between Long Lake and Tupper Lake; it has now been turned into a wonderful trail that leads to Goodman Mountain.
-The DEC during the summer of 2014 created a trail to the summit of Goodman Mountain; this will officially be the first winter of the new trail, better get to it.
-At the backside of the parking area for Lumberjack Springs there is a kiosk and trail register with information on the storied history of Goodman Mountain.
+During the summer of 2014 DEC created a trail to the summit of Goodman Mountain.
+At the backside of the parking area there is a kiosk and trail register with information on the storied history of Goodman Mountain.
 Be sure to give it a read on your way through.

-Proceeding up the trail a short distance in you will be immediately welcomed by a very wide trail through the forest, this is old Route 10.
-During non-snow conditions the tarmac can still be seen in areas.
+Proceeding up the trail a short distance in you will be immediately welcomed by a very wide trail through the forest.
 The steep slopes and cliffs of Goodman will be to your left, set back in the woods.
-Soon you will begin to gently climb to a height-of-land where the trail leaves the old road on your left: this is roughly 1 mile in from the trailhead.
+Soon you will begin to gently climb to a height-of-land where the trail leaves the old road on your left; this is roughly 1-mile from the trailhead.
 Goodman's summit is only 0.25 miles away as the crow flies, but the trail swings around the steep slopes to avoid unnecessary erosion in the summer and making the approach much more accessible and achievable for just about everyone.
 The grade is never very steep.